 If you have not already received a copy of your O&M Manual, or have lost the original, a copy can be attained by contacting the designer of the system, a licensed alternative onsite sewage system operator or the local health department.

 When did this new regulation take affect?

 It became effective December 7, 2011.
 (12VAC5-613)

-Why are these regulations going into affect now?
+Why were these regulations adopted?

 There are four specific reasons for the adoption of these AOSS Regulations.